 The Federal Energy Regulatory Commission (FERC) has certified NERC as the United States Electric Reliability Organization.
 Enforced by FERC, these CIP standards are a mandatory compliance framework.
 All corporations and responsible entities that work with bulk power systems need to meet the various regulations set by North American Electric Reliability Corporation (NERC) cybersecurity to stay in reliable operation.

-With the rampant rise of critical infrastructure cyber security incidents, these cyber security standards serve to mitigate the risks and compromises that could to unlawful BES operation and protect consumers and entities alike from the consequences of misuse and inoperation of BES.
-Here we’ll be diving into the critical elements of the NERC CIP cyber security requirements and how to know if you’re compliant.
+With the rampant rise of critical infrastructure cyber security incidents, these cyber security standards serve to mitigate the security risks and compromises that could to unlawful BES operation and protect consumers and entities alike from the consequences of misuse and inoperation of BES.
+Here we’ll be diving into the critical elements of the NERC CIP cyber security requirements and how to know if you’re meeting NERC compliance.

 CIP-002-5.1a: Cyber Security — BES Cyber System Categorization